55 Types of Beetles in Maryland

 by John Tann is licensed under CC BY 2.0

-Soldier Beetles are the most common types of beetles in Maryland and are characterized by their dark brown or black body with light brown heads.
+Soldier beetles are the most common types in Maryland, characterized by their dark brown or black bodies and light brown heads.

 They can grow to be around 1-1/2 inches long, but they never get as large as some other types of beetles.

-Soldier Beetles are mostly nocturnal, so they’re rarely seen during the day.
+Soldier Beetles are mostly nocturnal and rarely seen during the day.

 You might find them on flowers or trees at night as they feed on nectar or sap.